InnovativeSumit/SMART-SEP/README.md

 - **User Engagement:** The interactive web dashboard and audio feedback provide an intuitive interface that increases user control and awareness.

+## 🔮 Future Prospects

+The Smart Plastic Separation Car is continuously evolving.
+Upcoming enhancements include:

+- **GPS Module Integration:** Adding GPS support to enable real-time tracking, path mapping, and dynamic route planning for autonomous waste collection.

+- **Expanded Material Classification:** Training the system to detect and separate not just plastics, but also **metals**, enabling broader recycling capabilities.

+- **Smart Obstacle Avoidance:** Incorporating LIDAR or enhanced ultrasonic sensing for intelligent navigation in unpredictable environments.

+- **Cloud Integration:** Pushing real-time data to cloud platforms for centralized monitoring and large-scale deployment insights.

+---

 # 🙏 Acknowledgments

 Thanks to all open-source libraries, hardware manufacturers, and community contributors who made this project possible.